JoeyMckenzie/realworld-go-kit/README.md

 If you're starting the application for the first time, it will attempt to seed a bit of data that is also used for testing.

+## Todo

+There's quite a bit of code cleanup to do throughout the project, and any and all issues/PRs are welcome.
+Good first issues would be helping with code cleanup and adding more unit test coverage.
+Eventually, I would like to include a sweet of integration tests using `httptest` as well.